jrodewig/wanderahead.github.io/_posts/2025-04-01-exploring-athens-go-beyond-the-game-in-this-trendy-college-town.md

 this place memorable is the selection, which includes unusual options like grass-fed meatballs, black-eyed pea tempeh, sriracha honey and braised cabbage in coconut milk.
 Do yourself a favor and pick the whole wheat mac and cheese for at least one of your sides.
-Since you’re eating all those veggies, you deserve something a little decadent.
+Since you're eating all those veggies, you deserve something a little decadent.

 Finish up with dessert at [Heirloom Athens](https://www.heirloomathens.com/), a farm-to-table restaurant down the road from Maepole with a seasonal menu.
-They’re a great option for dinner, serving everything from pork chops to paella, but they really shine when it comes to the final course.
+They're a great option for dinner, serving everything from pork chops to paella, but they really shine when it comes to the final course.
 The desserts sound complex — goat cheese panna cotta with fig walnut shortbread, tres leches cake with strawberry rhubarb coulis — but the flavors complement each other